 Located in the Montpellier area of Cheltenham, Soho Bar will not only be showing all of the racing action on its big screens, but will be cooking up breakfasts all day from 9am.

-Diners can start the day with a tasty full English, while there will also be Guinness on draught – perfect for those wanting to start the festivities early!
+Diners can start the day with a tasty full English, while there will also be live music all week and screens showing the races.

 A cosy country pub in Gotherington, The Shutters Inn will be cooking up delicious dishes from 9am daily during Cheltenham race week, with its special race day breakfast menu offering plenty of enticing choice.